 To ensure that the housing supply target can be met, a 20% generosity allowance has been added to the Housing Supply Target.
 A 20% generosity allowance will help the Council achieve its number one priority which is to grow the local economy.
 It will also ensure there is flexibility should the market improve during the plan period.
-Windfall sites (63 units built in 2014/15 and 38 units built in

-2015/16) provide further flexibility and generosity and are not included in Table 45 below.
+Windfall sites provide further flexibility and generosity and are not included in Table 47 below.